protontypes/open-sustainable-technology/README.md

 - [Plastics Prototype](https://github.com/SchmidtDSE/plastics-prototype) - This tool explores different policy interventions both regionally and globally to help countries exploring ways to reduce the impact of plastic.
 - [CircuLaw](https://github.com/Dark-Matter-Labs/circulaw) - A knowledge platform dedicated to enabling the transition to a circular economy by identifying opportunities in current law to support a circular future.
 - [plasticparcels](https://github.com/OceanParcels/plasticparcels) - A python package for simulating the transport and dispersion of plastics in the ocean.
+- [Ecobricks](https://github.com/gea-ecobricks/ecobricks-org) - Ecobrick is a plastic bottle packed with used plastic to a set density, a way to take advantage of plastic's pros while protecting against its cons.

 ## Biosphere